 The Horns of These Sheep Are Useful Handles

 Good thing my sheep have horns.
 They're very useful handles.

 If you think such a small lamb is easy to handle than you're wrong.
 Sheep don't want to be handled and they put their full weight into the reverse mode.
 You're dragging dead meat so to speak.

-The farmer is a very nice man and he's the owner of the dyke I have my sheep on.
-He was so kind to let the dripping me and the dripping sheep covered with black mud in the back of his blue car and he drove us home.
+The farmer who helped me is a very nice man and he's the owner of the dyke where I graze my sheep.
+He was so kind to let the dripping me and the dripping lamb, both covered with black mud in the back of his blue car and he drove us home.